-While admitted to having met Mr Haziq, Mr Hilman declined to reveal more details when pressed when he was speaking to reporters in Putrajaya after lodging a police report over the viral sex video.
+While admitted to having met Mr Haziq, Mr Hilman declined to reveal more details when speaking to reporters in Putrajaya after lodging a police report over the viral sex video.

 He also lodged a report at the Federal Territories Islamic Religious Department for falsely accusing someone of unlawful sexual relationship.

 Meanwhile, Deputy Minister of Primary Industries Shamsul Iskandar Mohd Akin announced that Mr Haziq was suspended from his official duties with immediate effect.

 He said Mr Haziq was told to reply to a show-cause letter issued to him by Friday, failing which he would be sacked.